 Register online by clicking on the link Participant Portal and then enter the study number provided to you by your pharmacist.

-Read the consent form and, if you are satisfied with the study conditions, click on the “I accept” link.
+Read the consent form and, if you are satisfied with the study conditions, sign the consent form.

 Complete the questionnaires associated with your study.